majick/entry/README.md

 ### API

+All API endpoints expect a `Content-Type` of `application/x-www-form-urlencoded`, but the server can convert JSON to `application/x-www-form-urlencoded` if you use `/api/json/{endpoint}` instead.

 - `POST /api/new`, Create a new paste, expects FormData with the fields: `Content, CustomURL, EditPassword, ViewPassword, ExpireOn, GroupName, GroupSubmitPassword`
 - `POST /api/edit`, Edit an existing paste, expects FormData with the fields: `OldContent, OldCustomURL, OldEditPassword, NewContent, NewCustomURL, NewEditPassword`
 - `POST /api/delete`, Delete an existing paste, expects FormData with the fields: `CustomURL, EditPassword`